reboottime/Agentic-AI/ai-agents-architecture-python/module5/README.md

     - use lower quality (usually faster and cheaper) for plan execution
     - separate planning as a tool
 - [ ] 03.
 The Capability Architectural Pattern
+  - [ ] What's the difference between `Tools` and `Capabilities` from both
+    - [ ] conceptual level
+    - [ ] and code organization level
 - [ ] 04.
-Ahead of Time Planning for Improving generate initial plan
+Ahead of Time Planning for Improving Initial Plan Generation
-  - use cheaper model to do the execution
+  - use a cheaper model for execution
-  - iterate the initial plan based on the eAgent Reasoning
+  - iterate the initial plan based on the agent's reasoning
 - [ ] 05.
 Improving AI Agent Reasoning with In-loop Planning
 - [ ] 06.
 Intermediate Planning: Tracking Progress in the Agent Loop
 - [ ] 07.
 The Great Agent Trade-off: Ahead of Time vs. Dynamic